 Penn State Football Class of 2022: Where it stands

-With Wylie's verbal, Penn State's class now numbers 14 members, breaking down in star distribution as follows:
+With Fearbry's verbal commitment, Penn State's class now numbers 16 members, breaking down in star distribution as follows:

-Four-stars: WR Kaden Saunders, TE Jerry Cross, QB Beau Pribula, OL Drew Shelton, DE Ken Talley, WR Anthony Ivey, ATH Mekhi Flowers
+Four-stars: WR Kaden Saunders, TE Jerry Cross, QB Beau Pribula, OL Drew Shelton, DE Ken Talley, WR Anthony Ivey, ATH Mekhi Flowers, DT Zane Durant, DE Tyreese Fearbry

 Three-stars: QB Drew Allar, OL Maleek McNeil, DB Tyrece Mills, WR Tyler Johnson, LB Keon Wylie